mui/material-ui/docs/pages/blog/premium-plan-release.md

 Here is a list of everything that has changed:

 :::warning
 ⚠️ Please note: The following **pricing** changes apply only to **new customers**.
-Existing customers are not impacted, and their license agreement remains valid.
+Existing customers are grandfathered, they can renew their license under the [previous terms](https://mui.com/store/legal/mui-x-eula-2022-05-08/) once.
+Their last renewal can have a support duration of up to 5 years.
 :::

 - **Price point per developer seat**